cogswell-io/piano-jam-solo/README.md

 }
 ```

-Copy the following to TODO 6 in the `Cogs` class body:
+Copy the following to TODO 6 in the `publish` method of the `Cogs` class:
 ```
       try {
         // Send the event using the sendEvent helper method and wait for the response.